FlexMeasures/flexmeasures/ci/README.md

 Here you can learn how to get FlexMeasures onto a server.

-We talk about serving FlexMeasures in a WSGI setting and deploying on a server via git.
+We talk about serving FlexMeasures in a WSGI setting, installing the linear solver and deploying on a (staging) server via git.

 TODO: Dockerization